indirectlylit/hg-venue-server/data.md

 # Venue Server Log Format

-Log files from the Venue Server are plain text files comprised of [valid JSON objects](http://json.org/), one per line.
+Log files from the Venue Server are plain text files comprised of [serialized JSON objects](http://json.org/), one per line.

 A typical message might contain data like this: